-How to protect your home against theft?
-A few basic precautions will usually keep all but the most determined burglars from giving your home a second glance.
+A few simple measures will usually keep all but the most determined burglars from giving your home a second glance.

 Then look around your yard.
 Do you have ladders, sturdy trash cans, stackable boxes, garden tools, or patio furniture that could help a thief break in?
-If so, resolve to stow them in your garage or toolshed.
+If so, stow them in your garage or tool shed.

-Next, check all your windows and doors.
+Next, check all your windows.
 Those at street level are favorite entry points because they're easily reachable and often hidden from view.

-Make a note to install grilles, bars, or metal security grates that open from the inside with a safety latch to give your family an exit in case of fire.
-It's best to get a locksmith or gate manufacturer to install the device rather than doing it yourself.
+Make a note to install grilles, bars, or metal security gates that open from the inside with a safety latch to give your family an exit in case of fire.

-To protect your home, first- and second-story windows can be secured simply by adding a pickproof locking device - such as a keyed lock, a sash lock, or a locking bolt - depending on the type of window you have.
+First- and second-story windows can be secured simply by adding a pickproof locking device - such as a keyed lock, a sash lock, or a locking bolt, depending on the type of window you have.

-For sash windows, purchase a simple gadget that screws onto the inside of the frame at the height you choose and contains a knob you can slide out (to prevent the window from opening past the chosen opening).
+For sash windows, protect your home with a simple gadget that screws onto the inside of the frame at the height you choose and contains a knob you can slide out (to prevent the window from opening past the chosen height) or slide in (to allow free opening).

 If your home has sliding aluminum-frame windows, an aluminum traveler, fastened by a hand-tightened bolt or knob you secure along the lower window track at a desired distance from the opening edge, will keep intruders from sliding open the window should they defeat the primary lock.